GoogleCloudPlatform/cloud-builders-community/cron-helper/README.md

 ## Getting started

-Many people initiate builds on Container Builder using `gcloud`, which uploads sources from the local directory.
+Many people initiate builds on Cloud Build using `gcloud`, which uploads sources from the local directory.
 However, since App Engine runs within a limited sandbox, cron builds must use either a Git repository or an archive of sources on Google Cloud Storage referenced in your `cloudbuild.yaml`.
 For example, to setup a bucket and upload your sources to Google Cloud Storage, run the following:

 ```
 export PROJECT=$(gcloud info --format='value(config.project)')